Srouxel3008/SEIS25D_GQG_v2/README.md

 - records total and available WSL/Linux memory and warns when memory is low;
 - creates a timestamped directory under `runs/Small_TTI`;
 - writes `run.log`, `error.log`, and `environment.txt`;
-- scans the completed logs for signs of an out-of-memory termination.

 Thread counts and input/output locations can be overridden when needed.
 See the [workstation guide](docs/WORKSTATION.md) for settings and monitoring.